Back & Forth (Aaliyah song): Music video

-Background and production
+Background and synopsis

-The music video for "Back & Forth" was directed by Millicent Shelton and it was filmed on January 16, 1994, which was Aaliyah's 15th birthday and released in February 1994.
-The video was filmed at Detroit's High School for the Fine and Performing Arts which was the school that Aaliyah attended.
-Prior to filming the video both Aaliyah and R.Kelly worked on dance moves and the styling for the video.
-On the day of the video many local teens were recruited to be in multiple scenes of the video.
-When Aaliyah discussed her experience shooting her first music video she said "That was my first video, but Millicent made me comfortable Between takes, she listened to the music of Tupac, Wu-Tang, and Gang Starr, They all rap on an intellectual level”.
+The music video for "Back & Forth" was directed by American director Millicent Shelton and it was filmed on January 16, 1994, which was Aaliyah's 15th birthday.
+Styling for the video was orchestrated by April Walker, Kimya Warfield-Rainge and Nicole "Cola" Walker of Walker Wear.
+Prior to video they were hired as image consultants for Aaliyah and given an unofficial copy of the album "to be able to hear where she was going with her music".
+From there they began building on the direction that they thought her image should go in.
+R.Kelly and Aaliyah also brainstormed on ideas together in regards to choreography and styling.
+According to Warfield-Rainge during her first meeting with Aaliyah, her team had an image already set for her.
+Warfield-Rainge also recalled that in the meeting they were told to purchase various items such as an Air Jordan sweatsuit and dark sunglasses.
+For the video, Aaliyah wore a vest that had the license plate for the state of Illinois engraved on the back side; it also included "LIYAH1" sprayed across it.
+She would then wear that same vest on her album cover for "Age Ain't Nothing but a Number".

-Synopsis
+The video was filmed partially in both Detroit and Los Angeles.
+In Detroit scenes were filmed at Detroit's High School for the Fine and Performing Arts, which was the school that Aaliyah attended at the time.
+On the day of the video shoot in Detroit many local teens were recruited to be part of the video.
+In Los Angeles scenes were filmed at a local gymnasium, but in the midst of filming, the Northridge earthquake hit which forced production to be halted, "once the coast was clear" filming resumed.
+When Aaliyah discussed her experience of shooting her first music video she said, "That was my first video, but Millicent made me comfortable Between takes, she listened to the music of Tupac, Wu-Tang, and Gang Starr, They all rap on an intellectual level”.

 The video opens with a male entering a (school) gym, bouncing a basketball.
 When the song kicks in, there are cuts of people entering the gym and people playing basketball.
 Aaliyah enters wearing baggy clothing, a bandana and shades.
 She sings the song by the gym's entrance.
 In other parts of the clip she is seen dancing in the middle of the gymnasium with a crowd moving around her, sitting with R. Kelly in the bleachers and performing on a stage to her fans.
-The original setting was chosen for the music video in Los Angeles, but was relocated to her hometown of Detroit because of an earthquake.